herraa1/msx-joyblue-v2/README.md

 To power the msx-joyblue adapter using the MSX general purpose I/O interfaces we must first understand how the PTC protections on the msx-joyblue adapter are implemented.

 The selected PTCs are rated for 50mA which is the so called Hold Current (the maximum current that can flow in normal operation).
 There is also the Trip Current (the minimum current necessary for the PTC to move to high-resistance state) which for the selected PTCs is around 100mA.
 Those thresholds are dependent on temperature and voltage.
-And to make things more undeterministic, the behaviour of the PTC when current is between those thresholds is undefined (it may trip or not).
+And to make things more undeterministic, the behavior of the PTC when current is between those thresholds is undefined (it may trip or not).

 In normal operation and for a room temperature of around 25 degrees Celsius, the selected PTCs in practice never trip below 75mA.